The Nootropic Synergy of L-Theanine and Caffeine

 What is Caffeine?

 As the key ingredient in coffee and tea, caffeine is most notable for potentially encouraging increased energy.
 The main mechanism of action for caffeine involves its role as an adenosine antagonist.
-Adenosine is a compound found in your body that causes drowsiness, relaxation, and a sense of calm when it activates its receptors in the brain, essentially ensuring that your brain does not become over-excited.
+Adenosine is a compound found in your body that causes relaxation and a sense of calm when it activates its receptors in the brain, essentially ensuring that your brain does not become over-excited.

 There are four adenosine receptor subtypes (A 1, A2A, A2B, and A3), and caffeine is an antagonist at all four subtypes.
 Antagonism of the A2A receptor is the primary mechanism for caffeine's wakefulness-promoting effects, and is also the subreceptor that caffeine has the highest affinity for.
 The A2A receptor is also an important regulator of glutamate and dopamine release.
 They are predominantly expressed in enkephalin-expressing GABAergic striatopallidal neurons, and tightly interact structurally and functionally with dopamine D2 receptors.
 This makes them a crucial target for supporting sleep, motivation, reward, pain, and physical performance.